 - Student collaboration – students working together to achieve a common goal

-- Communication skills – students learn how to communicate effectively with people from another country
+- Communication skills – students learn how to communicate effectively with people from another country, both orally and in writing, using online tools

 - Build friendships – students can continue their friendship both online in the app and offline